What are the treatment options for psoriatic arthritis?

 Daily activities should be performed in ways that reduce excess stress and fatigue on joints.
 Proper body mechanics (the way you position your body during a physical task) may not only protect joints, but also conserve energy.
 People with psoriatic arthritis are encouraged to frequently change body position at work, at home, and during leisure activities.
 Maintaining good posture – sitting/standing up straight and not arching your back – is helpful for preserving function.

-Your doctor may recommend splinting your joints to ease inflammation or problems with joint alignment or stability.
+Your healthcare provider may recommend splinting your joints to ease inflammation or problems with joint alignment or stability.
 However, to maintain movement in these joints, the splints should be removed from time to time and gentle range-of-motion exercises should be performed.

 Most people with psoriatic arthritis will never need surgery.
-However, severely damaged joints may require joint replacement surgery (arthroplasty; ie, natural joints are replaced with man-made ones).
+However, severely damaged joints may require joint replacement surgery .
 The goal of surgery is to restore function, relieve pain, improve movement, or improve the physical appearance of the affected area.